 New England Clam Chowder

-24 medium-size quahog clams (top neck or cherrystone), rinsed.
+6 pounds (about 18-24) medium-size quahog clams (top neck or cherrystone), rinsed

-Cooking liquid: 3 cups water, 1 cup white wine, 4 shallots, two branches of thyme.
+—3 cups water, 1 cup white wine, 4 shallots, two branches of thyme

 Celery protects against cancer, heart attack, diabetes, alzheimer’s, arthritis, and more.
 This creamy soup delivers both flavor and nutrition.